-Noise and Air Contamination.
-Quarrying requires drilling and blasting with explosives, which create vibrations, noise, and dust.
+Noise and Air Contamination: Quarrying requires drilling and blasting with explosives, which create vibrations, noise, and dust.
 Once this process is completed, rock crushing machines crush the rock, conveyor belt machines move the rock around the processing plant; trucks are loaded and unloaded.
 The process and heavy machinery required to mine, is intrusive and creates significant noise and air pollution; thus having a direct impact on the surrounding areas and community.
 Air quality is compromised and diminished by the fugitive dust associated with aggregate mining.
 Dust generated by mining often contains silica, a common naturally occurring crystal found in most rock beds.
 Prolonged exposure to silica may result in silicosis.
 According the Centers for Disease Control, "silicosis is a disabling, nonreversible and sometimes fatal lung disease caused by over exposure to respirable crystalline silica.
 Over exposure to dust that contains microscopic particles of crystalline silica can cause scar tissue to form in the lungs, which reduces the lung's ability to extract oxygen from the air we breathe."
 In addition to silicosis, inhalation of crystalline silica particles has been associated with other diseases, such as bronchitis and tuberculosis.
-This is a health issue for the abutting and nearby residential home owners and their livestock.